Note on risk factors

 General impact of adverse market conditions

-Significant policy decisions on a range of regulatory changes that could affect us and our operations remain undecided.
+Significant policy decisions on a range of regulatory changes that could affect the Group and its operations remain undecided.
 The Group cannot predict which legislative and regulatory initiatives ultimately will be enacted or promulgated, what the scope and content of these initiatives ultimately will be, when they will be effective and what the implications will be for the industry, in general, and for the Group, in particular.
 Certain of these initiatives could have a material impact on the Group’s business.

 These risks can have a significant effect on investment returns and market values of securities positions, which in turn may affect both the Group’s results of operations and financial condition.
 The Group continues to focus on asset-liability management for its investment portfolio, but pursuing even this strategy has its risks – including possible mismatch – that in turn can lead to reinvestment risk.
 The Group seeks to manage the risks inherent in its investment portfolio by repositioning the portfolio from time to time, as needed, and to reduce risk and fluctuations through the use of hedges and other risk management tools.